Ty France Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective nine K/9, the ninth-best in MLB.

-- The Astros have a 3.78 team ERA that ranks third among all league pitching staffs.
+- The Astros' 3.76 team ERA ranks third among all league pitching staffs.

-- Astros pitchers combine to give up 146 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (148 total, 1.2 per game).

-- In his last time out on Saturday against the Los Angeles Angels, the right-hander threw seven innings, allowing two earned runs while surrendering four hits.
+- His most recent time out was on Monday against the Miami Marlins, when the left-hander went 7 2/3 innings, surrendering three earned runs while giving up six hits.

-- The 28-year-old has amassed an ERA of 2.74, with 6.4 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.